Two-phase free boundary problems for a class of fully nonlinear double-divergence systems: Introduction

 In \cite{CJK2022}, the authors have studied a parabolic version of the fully nonlinear MFG system with nonlocal and local diffusions, namely:

 with initial and terminal conditions

-where $\mathcal{L}$ stands for an infinitesimal generator of a Lévy process and $F\in \mathcal{C}^1(\mathbb{R})$ is a convex function with $F' \geq 0$ belonging to an H\"older space.
-They establish the existence of the solutions to \eqref{parabolicMFG} and the uniqueness of solutions in the absence of strict monotonicity of couplings or strict convexity of Hamiltonians.
+where $\mathcal{L}$ stands for an infinitesimal generator of a Lévy process and $F\in \mathcal{C}^1(\mathbb{R})$ is a convex function with $F' \geq 0$ belonging to a H\"older space.
+The authors established the existence of the solutions to \eqref{parabolicMFG} and the uniqueness of solutions in the absence of strict monotonicity of couplings or strict convexity of Hamiltonians.

-The main contribution of the paper is to investigate the existence and regularity estimates of the solutions for a more general class of systems than the ones studied in \cite{Andrade-Pimentel} and \cite{CorreaPimentel2021}.
+The paper's main contribution is to investigate the existence and regularity estimates of the solutions for a more general class of systems than the ones studied in \cite{Andrade-Pimentel} and \cite{CorreaPimentel2021}.
 We emphasize that, in our case, we do not have the adjoint structure as in the systems \cite{Andrade-Pimentel} and \cite{CorreaPimentel2021}.
-That is, we do not have the MFG structure in our framework.
+That means, we do not have the MFG structure in our framework.
 However, our approach is motivated by these papers.
 In addition, a fundamental difference between the MFG system in \cite{Andrade-Pimentel} and the fully nonlinear double-divergence system with free boundaries in \eqref{eq_main} is the second equation for both systems.
-In \cite{Andrade-Pimentel}, the second equation is homogeneous, whereas in our case, the right-hand side of the second equation is a discontinuous function which depends on the sign of $u$.
+In \cite{Andrade-Pimentel}, the second equation is homogeneous, whereas in our case, the right-hand side of the second equation is a discontinuous function that depends on the sign of $u$.

 In this paper, we take advantage of the relationship between the variational formulation in \eqref{functional_main} and the fully nonlinear double-divergence system in \eqref{eq_main} to obtain improved regularity estimates and the existence of minimizers for \eqref{functional_main} in a set of the convex functions.
 Moreover, under an additional condition on the operator $F$, we prove the existence of minimizer in $W^{2,p}_g(B_1)\cap W^{1,p}_g(B_1)$, see Proposition \ref{Prop:Existence-of-minimizer}.